 Take the challenge

 As summer approaches, the calendar of sports events in Western Australia takes off.
-Events like Walk Over October, HBF Run for a Reason, Jetty to Jetty swim and the RAC Freeway Bike Hike are opportunities to get workmates together to train and participate in an event.
+Events like City to Surf, HBF Run for a Reason, and the RAC Freeway Bike Hike are opportunities to get workmates together to train and participate in an event.

 Use staff noticeboards, newsletters and team meetings to find others who are interested in joining your team.
 You may find that your employer is willing to sponsor team t-shirts or entry fees for your chosen event.

 Group fitness classes can be great fun.
 Over the years, I’ve had the chance to try everything from belly dancing to Konga (like Zumba but with hip hop music), thanks to classes put on by my employers.